zfs-old-crap/linkytime/docs/DeveloperGuide.md

 1. User requests to list meetings.
 2. LinkyTime shows a list of meetings.
-3. User requests to delete a specific meeting in the list based on the index from the list displayed in step 2.
+3. User requests to delete a specific meeting in the meeting list based on the index from the meeting list displayed in step 2.
 4. LinkyTime deletes the meeting and saves the changes.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The meeting list is empty.

     Use case ends.